 with total mass $N / \dx / \dy.$

-In order to obtain the one-to-one relation between the label $i$ and the pair of indices $(k,\ell)$ corresponding to the cumulative masses $X_k$ and $Y_\ell$, we proceed as follows.
+In order to obtain a one-to-one relation between the label $i$ and the pair of indices $(k,\ell)$ corresponding to the cumulative masses $X_k$ and $Y_\ell$, we proceed as follows.
 We view the cars as points in the 2D domain.
-Now, we fix an arbitrary value $\bar{\eta}$ in $y$-direction and project all cars towards this line, i.e., from $(x_i,y_i)$ to $(x_i,\bar{\eta})$.
-Then, the projected density is given by
+Then, we fix an arbitrary value $\bar{\eta}$ in $y$-direction and project all cars towards this line, i.e., from $(x_i,y_i)$ to $(x_i,\bar{\eta})$.
+Then, the projected density is given by: